mattermost/mattermost-integration-gitlab/README.md

 5. **Test that everything is working**
   1. If your GitLab project is in active development, return to the webhooks page of your GitLab project and click **Test Hook** to send a test message about one of your recent updates from your GitLab project to Mattermost.
   2. If your GitLab project is not active, if it's brand new for example, try creating an issue as a test, and check that the new issues is posted to Mattermost
   3. If you have any issues, it's probably our fault for not well documenting the setup.
-So please go to http://forum.mattermost.org and let us know that our instructions didn't work.
+So please go to http://forum.mattermost.org and let us know that our instructions didn't work, and let us know which steps were the most unclear.

 ### Manual Install